Portuguese Island, Moçambique - Things to Do in Portuguese Island

 Top Things to Do in Portuguese Island

-Stroll through the northern part of the island to admire centuries-old Portuguese colonial buildings, including the Palace of São Paulo, Igreja da Misericórdia, and numerous merchant houses.
-Many structures feature distinctive Manueline architectural elements and showcase the island's role as a major trading hub.
-The narrow cobblestone streets and weathered facades create an atmospheric journey through colonial history.
+Wander through the northern part of the island to admire remarkably preserved Portuguese colonial buildings, including the Palace of São Paulo, Governor's Palace, and various merchant houses.
+Many structures feature distinctive Manueline architectural elements, ornate balconies, and coral stone construction that has withstood centuries of tropical weather.

 Getting There